afnanfdz/woven-wiki-cs225/documents/proposal.md

 ## Leading Question
 We have a dataset of Wikipedia articles, and all the articles they contain hyperlinks to.
-This gives us a directed node network of Wikipedia articles.
+This gives us a directed vertex network of Wikipedia articles.
 What we wish to solve is: What is the minimum amount of link 'clicks' to get from article A to B?
 We wish to implement a shortest-path algorithm to solve this, and we wish to make said algorithm as efficient as possible, starting from the 'naive' Breadth-first search to the more nuanced algorithms.

+ADDITIONAL THOUGHT: Motivated from the lectures on Monte Carlo simulation, we also find it interesting to attempt to answer: "What is the average path length from one Wikipedia article to another?"
+We may solve this by utilizing our search algorithms, alongside random start- and end-vertex selection.

 ## Dataset Acquisition and Processing